Your First Visit

 How long does the service last?

-You can expect the pastor to deliver a Bible-centered message that is relevant to everyday living.
-The sermon usually runs about 25 -30 minutes.
+You can expect the pastor to deliver a Bible-centered message that is relevant to everyday living that usually runs about 25 -30 minutes.
 The entire service usually lasts about an hour.
-We can provide you with a DVD of the service, once they are copied, if you’d like.

 Do you celebrate Communion (the Lord’s Supper) and may I participate since I am not a member of your church?